 From the road we spotted another interesting looking little settlement and went to have a look.
-From a distance it could have been the Tuscany... a cluster of red tiled roofs with church spires and towers from the city hall rising above the skyline.
-It turned out LEVOĆA is one of the many starting points of the vast European network of pilgramage trails leading to Santiago de Compostello.
-Accordingly there is a very significant Cathedral here containing the world's largest all wood carved barock alter.
+From a distance it could have been Tuscany... a cluster of red tiled roofs with church spires and towers from the city hall rising above the skyline.
+It turned out LEVOĆA is one of the many starting points of the vast European network of pilgrimage trails leading to Santiago de Compostella.
+Accordingly, there is a very significant Cathedral here containing the world's largest all wood carved baroque altar.
 Very impressive!

-Spending a relaxing hour in the cool shade of a little waterside shack, gazing upon the ruins of this impressive fortress, will definitely remain as one of our most pleasurable moments of the trip...
+Spending a relaxing hour in the cool shade of a little waterside shack, gazing upon the ruins of this impressive fortress, will definitely be remembered as one of our most pleasurable moments of the trip...

-To cap the night a wonderfull dinner of goulash, crèpes, roasted duck with red cabbage and salad.
+To cap the night, a wonderful dinner of goulash, crèpes, roasted duck with red cabbage and salad.
 Tomorrow should be the day we reach the UKRAINE.
-The first time I will have set foot or bike into a (former) soviet country.
+The first time I will have set foot or bike into a (former) Soviet country.
 We don't know what to expect.

-Day 9 will take us from BORSA to PEATRA NEAMT (also known as Kreuzburg an der Bistriz).
-The following day we will continue through a famous gorge to another of the German named Romanian cities -SCHÄSSBURG - which is actually Sighisoara to the locals.
+Day 9 will take us from BORSA to PIATRA NEAMT (also known as Kreuzburg an der Bistritz).
+The following day we will continue through a famous gorge to another of the formerly German named Romanian cities -SCHÄSSBURG - which is actually Sighisoara to the locals.

 Day 11 will take us through BRASOV - one of Romania's biggest cities with a beautiful old center - then on to the infamous castle in Bran which is purported to have been the model for Bram Stokers monumental tale of dracula We will sleep at the foot of the legendary mountain road TRANSFAGARASAN.

-An eventful day that ended peacefully at the foot of the TRANSFAGARASA which we will conqure tomorrow.
+An eventful day that ended peacefully at the foot of the TRANSFAGARASAN which we will conquer tomorrow.